 Eat like a king

 There are a plethora of fine dining restaurants inside the Sydney Opera House.
-Sydney is a chef’s paradise for people who would love to devour Australia’s best steaks or sample the super fresh seafood.
-Sydney has migrants from Hong Kong, Malaysia, Thailand, Japan, Italy and even Spain.
-These people have brought their cuisine to Sydney and blended them with the local produce.
+Sydney is a chef’s paradise for people who would love to devour Australia’s best steaks or sample the super-fresh seafood.
+Sydney has migrants from Hong Kong, Malaysia, Thailand, Japan, Italy, and even Spain.
+These people have brought their cuisine to Sydney and blended it with the local produce.